Petersen Events Center: Incidents

 At a March 30, 2011 concert by the band Furthur, a 19-year-old man ran through a window at the arena and fell four stories.
-Police say in the moments leading up to the incident, the man got into a football stance, yelled “hike,” and launched himself through the glass.
+Police said in the moments leading up to the incident, the man got into a football stance, yelled "hike," and launched himself through the glass.
 The man was taken to UPMC Presbyterian Hospital with massive head trauma.
 He was pronounced dead just after 12:20 a.m.